Over the years a question I have frequently been asked is, “How did you, an Englishman end up in the U.S. Army?” Let me explain.

 A bus ticket was provided along with orders to report to the Induction Center of the United States Armed Forces in Cincinnati on December 7th, 1967.
 My induction into the Army took place on that same day (I used to joke that I was the second disaster to hit the U.S. Military on December 7th.)

-Here are a few of the memories I have of Vietnam.
+Here are a few of the memories I have of an enlisted man serving in the United States Army.
 There are no tales of death and derring-do, just stories from that time.
 I will add to this as time and memory allow.